konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

     latest: digest: sha256:75283b09042b1454567b5e99d6d99374daad07fe46ee6843ace7dca29f085fd7 size: 1789
     ```

-> **Note:** If you have pushed the image repository to `quay.io`, open the Repository's Visibility in [quay.io](https://quay.io) `cfnodejsapp` repository's Settings, select whether you want the repository `cfnodejsapp` to be public or private so that it can be properly accessed by the Kubernetes cluster.
+> **Note:** If the image repository was pushed to `quay.io`, open the Repository's Visibility in [quay.io](https://quay.io) `cfnodejsapp` repository's settings, select whether the repository `cfnodejsapp` is to be public or private so that it can be properly accessed by the Kubernetes cluster.

 4. Deploy the application with *kubectl apply* command using the YAML files Move2Kube created inside the `./myproject/deploy/yamls` directory.